Jeanne Sheehy

 Jeanne Sheehy (15 September 1939 – 28 September 1999) was an Irish art historian.

 Personal life and work

 Jeanne Iseult Sheehy was born to Edward Sheehy, a distinguished critic, and Anna Kelly, a graphic artist in September 1939 in Dublin.
 They had one other son David, a picture restorer.
 She was educated through Irish at Eccles St. Dominican convent before going, in 1957, to University College Dublin to study French and English literature.
 She graduated with an arts degree in 1960.
 After graduation Sheehy studied art history at the École du Louvre from 1961 to 1963 and also worked as an assistant.
 She went on to teach in the UK at Loughborough and Newport Art Colleges.
-Before going back to college, Sheehy also worked for Donald Davies as a woven fabric designer in Enniskerry, Co.
-Wicklow.
+Before going back to college, Sheehy also worked for Donald Davies as a woven fabric designer in Enniskerry, County Wicklow.